gardener/gardener/docs/proposals/01-extensibility.md

   leaseSeconds: 60
 ```

-Before every operation the CRD-controllers check this DNS record (based on the `.spec.leadership.leaseSeconds` configuration) and verify that its result is equal to the `.spec.leadership.value` field.
+Before every operation, the CRD-controllers check this DNS record (based on the `.spec.leadership.leaseSeconds` configuration) and verify that its result is equal to the `.spec.leadership.value` field.
-If both match they know that they should act on the resource, otherwise they stop doing anything.
+If both match, they know that they should act on the resource, otherwise they stop doing anything.

 :information: We will provide an easy-to-use framework for the controllers containing all of these features out-of-the-box in order to allow the developers to focus on writing the actual controller logic.